Robert of Knaresborough: Life

 Robert was well known for his charity to the poor and destitute.
-His favorite form of charity was to redeem men from prison.
+His favourite form of charity was to redeem men from prison.
 For a time, Robert prospered, having four servants and keeping cattle, but he was soon in trouble again, this time with William de Stuteville, the constable of Knaresborough castle, who accused him of harbouring thieves and outlaws.
 Having his hermitage destroyed for the second time, this time by the forces of law and order under William de Stuteville, Robert returned to the cave at Knaresborough, where he stayed for the rest of his life.

-As a hermit, Knaresborough lived on a diet of herbs, roots and water.
+As a hermit, Robert survived on a simple diet of herbs, roots and water.
 Although living as a recluse, his piëty soon attracted followers and gifts from local benefactors, gifts that included land alongside the river.
-A number of stories of St. Robert exist both in Latin and early English verse.
+A number of stories of St Robert exist both in Latin and early English verse.
 One concerns his complaining about the King's deer eating his crops.
 Sir William, making fun of the saint, invites Robert to catch the offending beasts.
 Robert manages not only to herd the deer into his barn as if they were a tame flock of sheep but also harnesses them to his plough and sets them to work.

 Robert died on 24 September 1218.
 Before his death, St Robert established an order of Trinitarian Friars at Knaresborough Priory, but he warned them that, when his time came, the monks of Fountains Abbey would try to carry his body away to their own establishment.
-He urged his followers to resist them, which they did, and so St. Robert was buried in his chapel cut from the steep rocky crags by the river, where, it was said, a medicinal oil flowed from his tomb; pilgrims came from near and far to be healed by it.
+He urged his followers to resist them, which they did, and so St Robert was buried in his chapel cut from the steep rocky crags by the river, where, it was said, an oil flowed from his tomb; pilgrims came from near and far to be healed by it.

-St. Robert's Cave
+St Robert's Cave

-Robert lived in various places in the vicinity of Knaresborough before taking up residence in a cave by the River Nidd (then known as St. Giles' Priory).
+Robert lived in various places in the vicinity of Knaresborough before taking up residence in a cave by the river Nidd (then known as St Giles' Priory).
 It is said that King John visited him and Trinitarian friars also venerated him.
-Towards the end of his life, pilgrims flocked to see Robert to seek spiritual guidance and to be healed of physical ailments.
 His brother Walter, then Mayor of York, came and paid for some new buildings, including a chapel dedicated to the Holy Cross.
 The floorplan of this can still be seen alongside Robert's cave in Knaresborough.